 Building a static website (part 5: Introduction to responsive images)

 Published and updated date of webpage.
-30-AUG-2025
+30-AUG-2025, updated 18-MAY-2026

 In an earlier post, I looked into subjects including physical screen sizes, logical (CSS) and physical pixels and what resolution really means.
 With those subjects introduced, I am in a better position to explore the techniques and design decisions around the basics of responsive images.